QUT-Digital-Observatory/youte/README.md

   --help  Show this message and exit.
 ```

 The `tidy` command will detect the type of resources in the JSON file (i.e. video, channel, search results, or comments) and process the data accordingly.
 It's important that each JSON file contains just **one** type of resource.
+You can specify multiple JSON files, but the final argument has to be the output database.

 ### Database schemas